nobodyme/bash-dictionary/README.md

 <div align="center">

-# Bash-Dictionary
+# Bash-Dictionary (archived)

 <img src="https://github.com/exercism/bash/blob/master/img/icon.png" height="250px" width="250px">

-A bash script which incoporates a dictionary in the terminal using an online API
+A bash script which incoporates a dictionary in the terminal using Paerson API </br>

+Archiving the repository, since the existing API is no longer available.
+<br>Will update it when sufficient time is available.

 </div>